pgjdbc/pgjdbc/docs/intro.md

 next: setup.html
 ---

+Java Database Connectivity (JDBC) is an application programming interface (API) for the programming language Java, which defines how a client may access a database.
-JDBC is a core API of Java 1.1 and later.
-It provides a standard set of interfaces to SQL-compliant databases.
+It is part of the Java Standard Edition platform and provides methods to query and update data in a database, and is oriented towards relational databases.

-PostgreSQL™ provides a *type 4* JDBC driver.
-Type 4 indicates that the driver is written in Pure Java, and communicates in the database system's own network protocol.
+PostgreSQL JDBC Driver (PgJDBC for short) allows Java programs to connect to a PostgreSQL database using standard, database independent Java code.
+Is an open source JDBC driver written in Pure Java (Type 4), and communicates in the PostgreSQL native network protocol.
 Because of this, the driver is platform independent; once compiled, the driver can be used on any system.

+The current version of the driver should be compatible with PostgreSQL 8.2 and higher using the version 3.0 of the PostgreSQL protocol, and it's compatible with Java 6 (JDBC 4.0), Java 7 (JDBC 4.1) and Java 8 (JDBC 4.2).

 This manual is not intended as a complete guide to JDBC programming, but should help to get you started.
 For more information refer to the standard JDBC API